Towards the Giant Radio Array for Neutrino Detection (GRAND): the GRANDProto300 and GRAND@Auger prototypes: Overview of the GRAND prototype arrays

-Figure~\ref{fig:arrays}, right, shows the layout of G@A, deployed within the AERA array, itself located within the Pierre Auger 750-m SD array, and within the field of view of the Coihueco and HEAT fluorescence detectors~\cite{PierreAuger:2009esk, Mathes:2011zz}.
-Ten of the AERA Phase-2 stations were modified into GRAND DUs.
-The DUs are laid on two superimposed hexagons with a predominant spacing of 250~m, covering an area of 0.5~km$^2$.
-The G@A central DAQ computer is located in the AERA Central Radio Station (CRS).
+The deployment of G@A was completed in August 2023 and it has been operational since then.
+Figure~\ref{fig:arrays}, right, shows the layout of G@A. The GRAND prototype was deployed within the AERA array, itself located within the Pierre Auger 750-m SD array, and within the field of view of the Coihueco and HEAT fluorescence detectors~\cite{PierreAuger:2009esk, Mathes:2011zz}.
+The G@A DUs are laid on two superimposed hexagons with a predominant spacing of 250~m, covering an area of 0.5~km$^2$.
+The central DAQ computer is located in the AERA Central Radio Station (CRS).
 Nearby roads facilitate access to the site.

 For G@A, using a denser detector layout enhances the detection of less energetic and less inclined events.
 The estimated event rate for the Pierre Auger 750-m SD array is $390 \pm 17$ showers per day over 25~km$^2$~\cite{Maris:2011zz}.
 This corresponds to about 8 showers per day detected by the Pierre Auger SD array within the area of G@A, making it viable to search for showers measured simultaneously by G@A and Pierre Auger detector arrays.
-One such coincident event has been detected so far~\cite{deErrico:2025fvj}.

-Because the geomagnetic field is weaker at the G@A site than at the GP300 site, a shower with the same number of particles will emit a weaker radio signal ({\it i.e.}, a smaller-amplitude electric field) in G@A than at GP300.
+One such coincident event has been detected so far~\cite{deErrico:2025qsa}.
+Because the geomagnetic field is weaker at the G@A site than at the GP300 site, a shower with the same number of particles will emit a weaker radio-frequency signal ({\it i.e.}, a smaller-amplitude electric field) in G@A than at GP300.
 This leads to weaker signals in the antennas, making it generally more challenging to detect showers in G@A.